matcom/hulk/docs/expressions.md

 In this program, `print` refers to a builtin function that prints the result of any expression in the output stream.
 We will talk about functions in a later section.

-The rest of this section explains all the expressions in HULK.
+The rest of this section explains the basic expressions in HULK.

 ## Arithmetic expressions